Lincoln MKX: First generation (U388; 2007)

 As a rebadged variant of the Ford Edge, the MKX also shares Ford's CD3 platform, unibody construction, four-wheel independent suspension with a MacPherson strut front suspension with L-shaped lower control arms and a four-link rear suspension with stamped steel control blades and monotube shocks.
 Both the front and rear suspensions feature an isolated subframe and stabilizer bar.
 Four-wheel anti-lock disc brakes are standard in all models with Ford's AdvanceTrac traction control system with Roll Stability Control (RSC) optional.
 Front-wheel drive is standard and all-wheel drive is optional.

 The MKX comes with standard 18-inch machined aluminum wheels with 18-inch chrome wheels optional.
-The sole powertrain in the MKX is an all-aluminum, 3.7 L Duratec DOHC V6 mated to Ford's 6F50 6-speed automatic transmission.
+The sole powertrain in the MKX is an all-aluminum, 3.7-liter Duratec DOHC V6 mated to Ford's 6F50 6-speed automatic transmission.
 Like the Edge, which shares the powertrain, the MKX's engine produces 265 hp at 6,250 rpm and 250 lbft of torque at 4,500 rpm; noticeable improvements over what the Aviator Concept's engine was rated at.
-The MKX, Edge, and Lincoln MKZ were the first recipients of Ford's 3.5 L Duratec V6.
+The MKX, Edge, and Lincoln MKZ were the first recipients of Ford's 3.5-liter Duratec V6.
 Front-wheel drive versions of the MKX come with a 19 usgal fuel tank while all-wheel drive models come with a 20 usgal fuel tank.
 The MKX has a base curb weight of 4220 lb when front-wheel drive only and 4420 lb when equipped with all-wheel drive.

 For 2008 changes for the MKX included Lincoln badges added near the front doors as well as Ford Sync, Limited Edition and Monochromatic Limited Edition packages with unique styling elements and 20-inch chrome wheels, and a voice-activated DVD navigation system.
-Previously optional features that were now standard included AdvanceTrac with RSC, a reverse sensing system, Sirius satellite radio, the THX II-Certified audio system, heated and cooled front seats, and driver and passenger power lumbar supports.
 No major changes were made for the 2009 MKX.